DataJunction/dj/CONTRIBUTING.rst

 DJ relies heavily on these libraries:

-- `sqloxide <https://pypi.org/project/sqloxide/>`_, for SQL parsing.
 - `SQLAlchemy <https://www.sqlalchemy.org/>`_ for running queries and fetching table metadata.
-- `SQLModel <https://sqlmodel.tiangolo.com/>`_ for defining models.
 - `FastAPI <https://fastapi.tiangolo.com/>`_ for APIs.

-The SQLModel documentation is a good start, since it covers the basics of SQLAlchemy and FastAPI as well.

 Running the examples
 ====================